Disclosure: We love how our audience helps us grow. This post may contain affiliate links. Please check our disclosure policy for more information.

 - edge of a cliff or the highest point available (have you checked the wind forecast?)

 All of these can spell disaster for any camping trip.
-Check your surrounds and make sure you’re not in for an experience that may end your camping trip sooner than you thought.
+Check your surroundings and make sure you’re not in for an experience that may end your camping trip sooner than you thought.

 Take enough water

 Unless you are at a purpose-built holiday park, take more water than you initially think with you.
 In bush campgrounds, it may say that water is available.
-But in the middle of summer and everyone else wanting water, it is highly unlikely that there is any left.
+But in the middle of summer and everyone else wanting water, it is doubtful that there is any left.